A performance characterization of quantum generative models: Methodology

 \subsection{Benchmarking metrics}

 In generative modeling, the task is to learn the probability distribution from which a given data set was sampled.
-As is usually done in the machine learning literature \cite{https://doi.org/10.48550/arxiv.1511.01844}, we will concentrate on assessing the quality of the training procedure.
+We will concentrate on assessing the quality of the training procedure.
 We will not address the question of generalization of the generative model, as it is still an open problem and is beyond the scope of this work.

 To understand how well the model has learned the probability distribution of the data, we can, in principle, use any distance metric between probability distributions.
-For example, 2-norm distance, Hellinger distance, Kolmogorov-Smirnov statistic, or Wasserstein distance are all possible choices (see e.g., \cite{panloss2020,whitnall2011exploration}).
+For example, 2-norm distance, Hellinger distance, Kolmogorov-Smirnov statistic \cite{whitnall2011exploration}, or Wasserstein distance \cite{panloss2020} are all possible choices.
 Here, we use the most commonly used metric capable of measuring the difference between probability distributions: the Kullback-Leibler divergence, defined in Eq.~(\ref{eq:KL_loss}).
 Once the training of the generative model has converged, the best model parameters $\boldsymbol{\theta}$, with respect to the Kullback-Leibler divergence between an estimate of the underlying probability distribution and the histogram of the training data, are used to generate synthetic data samples.
 The model's performance is measured by the value of the KL divergence.